tcrundall/chronostar-tng/docs/source/userdocs/quickstart.rst

 .. note::

-   For large data sets ( > 1,000) plotting may take multiple minutes...
+   For large data sets ( > 1,000) plotting may take multiple minutes.